CyberTechArmor/ProxyPilot/README.md

 ## Contributing 🤝

 We welcome contributions!
-If you would like to improve NginxConfigGen, please open an issue or submit a pull request.
+If you would like to improve ProxyPilot, please open an issue or submit a pull request.

 ## License 📜